jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 ## 💡 Key Takeaways

-- **Dimensionality in NumPy vs PCA:** In NumPy, dimension often refers to ndim, which describes the number of axes or structural depth of an array.
+- **Dimensionality in NumPy vs PCA:** In NumPy, dimension often refers to `ndim`, which describes the number of axes or structural depth of an array.
 In PCA, dimension refers to the number of features or variables that define each data point in feature space.
-For example, a dataset with 3 features is mathematically 3-dimensional, even if it is stored as a 2D NumPy array with shape (m, 3).
+For example, a dataset with 3 features is mathematically 3-dimensional, even if it is stored as a 2D NumPy array with shape `(m, 3)`.

 - **The Curse of Dimensionality:** As the number of features increases, the feature space grows rapidly and the data becomes increasingly sparse.
 This can make models slower, harder to visualize, and more prone to overfitting because the training data covers only a small portion of the full feature space.